Last updated: December 2020

 We may from time to time refuse to provide access to the information we hold about an individual, in accordance with the relevant law.
 Where we refuse access, we will explain the reasons for refusal in writing and provide details in relation to the relevant complaint process.

 As noted above, we take reasonable steps to ensure that the information we collect, hold, use and disclose about an individual is complete, up-to-date and accurate.
-However, if at any time you believe that personal information we hold about you is incorrect, incomplete, outdated or inaccurate, you have the right to request that we amend such personal information.
+However, if at any time you believe that personal information we hold about you is incorrect, incomplete, outdated or inaccurate, you have the right to request that we amend such personal information or amend such information yourself via your personal secure log in.
 If we refuse the correction requestion, we will provide written reasons and information about the complaint process should you not be satisfied with our reasons.

 Where information about you is incorrect and the information has previously been disclosed to third parties, we will take reasonable steps to notify third parties of the correction.